Winston Churchill: Death, funeral and memorials

-Churchill suffered his final stroke on 10 January 1965 and died at his London home, 28 Hyde Park Gate, on 24 January, aged 90.
-Like the Duke of Wellington in 1852 and William Gladstone in 1898, Churchill was given a state funeral.
+Churchill suffered his final stroke on 10 January 1965 and died at his London home, 28 Hyde Park Gate, on 24 January.
+Churchill was given a state funeral.
 His coffin lay in state at Westminster Hall for three days.
 The funeral ceremony was at St Paul's Cathedral on 30 January.
 Afterwards, the coffin was taken by boat along the River Thames to Waterloo Station and from there by a special train to the family plot at St Martin's Church, Bladon.

 Worldwide, numerous memorials have been dedicated to Churchill.
-His statue in Parliament Square was unveiled by his widow Clementine in 1973 and is one of only twelve in the square.
-Elsewhere in London, the Cabinet War Rooms have been renamed the Churchill War Rooms.
+His statue in Parliament Square was unveiled by his widow Clementine in 1973.
+The Cabinet War Rooms have been renamed the Churchill War Rooms.
 Churchill College, Cambridge, was established as a national memorial to Churchill.
-In a 2002 BBC poll that attracted 447,423 votes, he was voted the greatest-ever Briton, his nearest rival being Isambard Kingdom Brunel some 56,000 votes behind.
+In a 2002 BBC poll that attracted 447,423 votes, he was voted the greatest-ever Briton.